 The primary purpose of this stage is to make sure the software functions the intended way.
 In other words, you are doing a software analysis that leads you to explore and implement the functional and non-functional requirements.
 To do this efficiently, you will need to draw effective project timelines and scope.

 This is the stage that will allow developers to identify crucial software flaws and overcome every architectural and developmental weakness of the project.
 At the end of this stage, you will have a Software Requirement Specification (SRS) that will further allow you to design and develop the software as per the requirements.

 3. Designing Software Foundation

-Once you have the SRS, you can move to the next stage of the SDLC.
+Once you have the SRS, you can move to the next stage of the systems development life cycle.
 The third stage is the one dedicated to the architecture of the software.
 Since you have all the technical requirements, it will become easier for you to propose multiple design approaches to the client by documenting them into a DDS or Design Document Specification.